Sedation Dentist St George, UT

 If you need to have dental work completed, we recommend visiting a sedation dentist.
 At St. George Dental Care, we offer sedation dentistry for patients living in and around the St George area.
 We understand that for millions of adults, visiting the dentist can be an overwhelming or frightening experience due to dental anxiety.
-This common condition typically starts by a negative experience or becoming fearful of the general idea of dentistry.
-While common, you do not have to be concerned about visiting our dentist office because we can ensure your comfort the entire time.
+This common condition typically starts with a negative experience or becoming fearful of the general idea of dentistry.
+While common, you do not have to be concerned about visiting our dentist office because we work to ensure your comfort the entire time.

-When you schedule an appointment with Drs.
-Dan and Tyler Utley, let us know if you have dental anxiety so that we can prepare for your visit accordingly.
+When you schedule an appointment with us, let us know if you have dental anxiety so that we can prepare for your visit accordingly.
 For many people, the actual procedure is not uncomfortable but it is the anxiety and worry that causes angst.
 With this in mind, we often prescribe an oral sedative or laughing gas that can be administered prior to the appointment to help a person relax.
 While this is not a pain killer, it eases the fear and relaxes the body so that you can remain peaceful while having teeth cleaned, or dental work performed.
 While the dosage is different, laughing gas can be used on both children and adults so that all of our St George patients can remain comfortable.

 Types of Sedation Dentistry

 There are various levels and types of sedation.
-During your consultation Drs.
-Dan and Tyler Utley will discuss the recommended procedure with you along with any anxieties you may have.
+During your consultation, we will discuss the recommended procedure with you along with any anxieties you may have.
 At that time, a recommendation will be made for the type of sedation you may want to consider.
 The ultimate decision is up to you based on how you believe you will handle the procedure.
 In many cases, our patients simply need to relax and prefer to use laughing gas in order to do so.
 It is quick, effective, and wears off when the procedure is finished without impairing any other bodily functions.
 Some patients use this to relax when getting their teeth cleaned since there is no actual pain associated with the treatment.